David Fletcher (baseball): 2021–2023: Time in the middle infield

 In the first week of the 2022 season, Fletcher went 1-for-13 (.077) with an RBI.
 On April 12, he was placed on the 10-day injured list due to a left hip strain that originated during spring training and failed to fully heal before the start of the regular season.
 Fletcher met with a specialist in Philadelphia and received cortisone injections in an attempt to heal the injury without surgery.
 He returned on April 29 but continued to struggle at the plate, posting a season .158 batting average through May 7.
 On May 8, Fletcher was placed on the 15-day injured list as his hip injury had failed to heal.
 Fletcher returned to Philadelphia for evaluation and it was determined he would need surgery.
 He underwent the surgery on May 10 with a recovery timetable of approximately two months and an expectation that he would return before the end of the season.
 Fletcher returned to the Angels lineup on July 28, going 1-for-3 with a double in his first game back.
-In his first 15 games since returning from the surgery, he went 19-for-53 (.359) with two home runs and 10 RBIs.
+In his first 15 games since returning from the surgery, he went 19-for-53 (.359) with two home runs and 10 RBI.
 On September 10, Fletcher exited a game against the Houston Astros after receiving a contusion on his right hand.
 X-rays showed no bone breakage and he was considered day-to-day.
 On September 17, Fletcher was placed on the 10-day injured list.
 He returned to the Angels lineup on September 29, going 1-for-4 against the Oakland Athletics.
-Fletcher finished the season batting .255 with two home runs and 17 RBIs in 61 games.
+Fletcher finished the season batting .255 with two home runs and 17 RBI in 61 games.

+Fletcher began the 2023 season with the Angels but went 2-for-16 (.125) in limited playing time.
+He was optioned to the Triple-A Salt Lake Bees on April 15, 2023, following the promotion of Zach Neto.
+On April 17, Fletcher was removed from the 40-man roster and sent outright to Salt Lake.
+After 43 games for Salt Lake, his contract was selected back to the major league roster on June 24.
+In 11 more games, Fletcher hit .258 with one home run and seven RBI.
+On July 14, he was again removed from the 40-man roster and outrighted to Triple–A Salt Lake.
+On September 14, Fletcher was again selected to the major league roster.